orientechnologies/orientdb-labs/OEP_10.md

 **Undo pass**

 The input to this routine is the restart transaction table.
 The dirty pages table is not consulted during this undo pass.
 Also, since history is repeated before the undo pass is initiated, the LSN on the page is not consulted to determine whether an undo operation should be performed or not.
-The restart undo routine rolls back losers transactions, in reverse chronological order, in a single sweep of the log.
-This is done by continually taking the maximum of the LSNS of the next log record to be processed for each of the yet-to-be-completely-undone transactions, until no transaction remains to be undone.
+The restart undo routine rolls back transactions, in reverse chronological order, in a single sweep of the log.
+This is done by continually taking the maximum of the LSNs of the next log record to be processed for each of the yet-to-be-completely-undone transactions until no transaction remains to be undone.
 The next record to process for each transaction to be rolled back is determined by an entry in the transaction table for each of those transactions.
-In the process of rolling back the transactions, this routine writes CLRS.
+In the process of rolling back the transactions, this routine writes CLRs.

+Pseudo code for the undo pass looks like following:

 ```java
 restartUndo(transTable) {